 - 2 large egg yolks

-In a large bowl, add the pears, prunes, figs, raisins and water.
+In a large bowl, add the pears (or apples or apricots), prunes, figs, raisins and water.
 Weigh the fruit down in the bowl by placing a pot on top.
 Let soak overnight.

-Bake for 20 minutes, remove from the oven and baste generously again with the egg wash.
+Bake for 20 minutes, remove from the oven and baste again with the egg wash.
 Bake for another 20 minutes or until nicely browned on top.
 Let cool completely before serving or storing.